Bounding $s$ for vertex-primitive $s$-arc-transitive digraphs of alternating and symmetric groups: Abstract

 \section{Abstract}

-Determining the upper bound on $s$ for vertex-primitive $s$-arc-transitive digraphs has received considerable attention dating back to a question of Praeger in 1990.
-It was shown by Giudici and the third author that the smallest upper bound on $s$ is the same for those admitting almost simple groups.
-In this short paper, based on the recent work of Pan, Wu and Yin, we prove that $s\leqslant 2$ in the case where the group is an alternating or symmetric group.
+Determining an upper bound on $s$ for finite vertex-primitive $s$-arc-transitive digraphs has received considerable attention dating back to a question of Praeger in 1990.
+It was shown by Giudici and Xia that the smallest upper bound on $s$ is attained for some digraph admitting an almost simple \(s\)-arc-transitive group.
+In this paper, based on the work of Pan, Wu and Yin, we prove that $s\leqslant 2$ in the case where the group is an alternating or symmetric group.

 \textit{Key words:} digraph; vertex-primitive; $s$-arc-transitive; alternating group; symmetric group.